samaradel/www_threefold/specs/community_structure.md

 - Ambassadors
     - Identify the list of Ambassadors
-    - Remove the first "30 people" copy
+    - Remove the first "30 people" statement

 - Individual Farmers
-    - Ask Andreas
+    - the current list I guess + ...

-- Commercial Ranchers
+- Commercial Farmers
     - Ask Andreas
     - why they like it